EddieJ03/cse15l-lab-reports/lab-report-1-week-2.md

 ## Run Some Commands

-After ssh-ing into the remtoe server, some commands I ran were:
+After ssh-ing into the remote server, some commands I ran were:

 > **cd**: This command allows me to change into a different directory from my current one